nops-io/nops-docs/pages/GettingStarted/Onboarding/onboarding-aws-with-cloudformation.md

     ![](/tmpimg/CF-multiple-menu.png)
 1. Confirm you are logged into your AWS Management account with admin rights, then click **_Proceed_**.
     ![](/tmpimg/cfmas_proceed.png)

+### Within the nOps Platform ###
-1. In the new tab that opens, everything is pre-filled for you in the Cloudformation Stack.
-Scroll down to the bottom and click **_Create Stack_**.
+In the new tab that opens, everything is pre-filled for you in the Cloudformation Stack.
+1. Confirm the account you are logged into is the management account the Stack is deploying in.
+1. Scroll down to the bottom and click **_Create Stack_**.

+This process can take several minutes to complete.

 {% include note.html content="It can take up to 24 hours before you start seeing the different nOps dashboards and compliance views populated with data from your workloads." %}